azadbolour/boardgame/scala-server/README.md

 - Test with small boards to reach end of game.

-- Internal handlers will return data needed by the top-level handlers in a promise.

-  Then add endInternal and call it.
-Remove end button.

-- handleGameInternal - render game summary.
-  add miniState to aux game data??

-  After each call update the miniState.

-- If noMorePlays call end API and end game.

 - Report sack size or empty in UI.

 - UI check for noMorePlays and disable all plays.